luciekaffee/metrics-label/README.md

 The ranking can be run using **run-ranking.py**, which writes to the *results/* folder.

+The code to calculate Normalized Discounted Cumulative Gain is part of ranking-measures https://github.com/dkaterenchuk/ranking_measures

 ## Graphs

 The *graphs* folder contains a jupyter notebook to create figures and analyze the RDFMTs overall.